nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 (From version 4.3.0)

+ The last option `AsSpecified` is set automatically when `TestOutputXml` is an absolute path.

+(From version 4.3.1)

 #### InternalTraceLevel

 This setting is a diagnostic setting forwarded to NUnit, and not used by the adapter itself.
 For further information see the [NUnit Tracelevel documentation](xref:internaltracespec)